 Now open putty.exe.
-Set your saved key file from puttygen (in above task) as a SSH authentication.
-In left hand side pane, expand SSH then select Auth and on right hand side you will be able to browse your file.
+Set your saved key file from puttygen (in the above task) as an SSH authentication.
+In left-hand side pane, expand SSH then select Auth and on the right-hand side, you will be able to browse your file.

 Now your putty.exe is ready to connect with your AWS Linux server.
 Now head back to EC2 console and copy your server’s public DNS.

 Use this it, in putty to connect.
-And you will be able to connect to server.
-Once prompted for username use username from below table as per your distro (official AMI).
-You wont be prompted for password.
-You authentication will be done via key pair you configured in putty settings.
+And you will be able to connect to the server.
+Once prompted for username use username from the below table as per your distro (official AMI).
+You won’t be prompted for a password.
+Your authentication will be done via key pair you configured in putty settings.

 login as: ec2-user